 One of the most authentic, viscerally exciting accounts ever of an airborne invasion, Four Hours of Fury is paratrooper-turned-historian James M. Fenelon’s spellbinding narration of Operation VARSITY—WWII’s largest single-day airdrop—which, over the space of four hours, dropped more than 17,000 Allied airborne troops across the Rhine River into the heart of Nazi Germany.

 Four Hours of Fury

-This short video provides an overview of the book’s narrative and the epic events that took place on March 24, 1945.
+This short video provides an overview of Fenelon’s first book, Four Hours of Fury, and the epic events that took place on March 24, 1945.

 “Deeply impactful…Perhaps the hardest thing a writer can do is bring the visceral experience of war to life using nothing but ink and paper.
 Fortunately, this narrative’s core is nothing if not dramatic.
 On the morning of March 24, 1945, seventeen-thousand paratroopers got dropped into Nazi territory—and the enemy was expecting them.
 As you experience this four-hour descent into chaos, you’ll feel like your own boots are hitting the ground.”